ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques-latest.md

         _acme-challenge.example.com.
 IN  TXT "cE3A8qQpEzAIYq-T9DWNdLJ1_YRXamdxcjGTbzrOH5L"

-{{RFC8555}} (section 8.4) poses requirements on the random value.
+{{RFC8555}} (section 8.4) places requirements on the random value.

 #### Google Workspace

 {{GOOGLE-WORKSPACE-TXT}} asks the user to sign in with their administrative account and obtain their verification token as part of the setup process for Google Workspace.
 The verification token is a 68-character string that begins with "google-site-verification=", followed by 43 characters.
 Google recommends a TTL of 3600 seconds.
-For the "Host" field, if a domain is being verified, then either blank or "@" is recommended, and if a subdomain is being verified, then the "Host" field will contain the subdomain name.
+The owner name of the TXT record is the domain or subdomain neme being verified.

 #### GitHub